cheminfo/nmrium-docs/docs/30_2d-spectra/30_zones/30_zones.md

 # Zones

-A zone is a correlation between a proton and a carbon.
-Every zone has a center.
-It is a area that contains all signals.
+A zone is a correlation between a proton and a carbon (or between two protons).
+Each zone has a center and defines the area that contains the associated signals.

 ## Define zones

 ### Auto zones picking

-NMRium try to find out what are the zones that should be integrated.
-Click the zones picking button.
-Select a specified noise factor.
-Then press the **Auto Zones Picking** button.
-The zones found by NMRium are listed in the **Zones** panel on the right side of the workspace.
+NMRium tries to find the zones that should be integrated.
+Click the **Zones Picking** button, set a noise factor, then press the **Auto Zones Picking** button.
+The detected zones are listed in the **Zones** panel on the right side of the workspace.

 ### Manual zones picking

-To select a single zone, click the **Zones Tool** button.
-Move the mouse to the selected zone.
-Click on it with the left mouse button.
-Simultaneously press the <kbd>SHIFT</kbd> key on the keyboard, drag over the whole zone and release the mouse button and the shift button.
-The exact value of the zone can be found in a table on the right side in the panel zones.
+Click the **Zones Tool** button.
+Move the mouse to the region of interest, hold the <kbd>Shift</kbd> key and the left mouse button, drag over the whole zone, then release both.
+The exact coordinates of the zone appear in the **Zones** panel on the right.

-### Transference of the chemical shifts from the 1D spectra
+### Transferring chemical shifts from the 1D spectra

-If you do in a 1D proton spektrum peak picking or automatic range picking, automaticly you can see grey vertical lines in the 2D spectrum which correspond to the chemical shifts of the 1D proton signals.
-If you di in the 1D carbon spectrum peak picking or range picking, there also are grey horizobtal linesin the 2D spectrum which correspond to the chemical shift of the 1D carbon signals.
+When you perform peak picking or automatic range picking on a 1D proton spectrum, grey vertical lines appear in the 2D spectrum at the chemical shifts of the 1D proton signals.
+The same applies to 1D carbon spectra, which display grey horizontal lines.

 ### Panel Zones